jmilkiewicz/OverheadCourse/signups/index.markdown

 Click [here](#training-selection) for a help regarding training selection.

+*We are considering creating a dedicated “girls-only” group for the “Padel Essentials” course.
+Join us for a fun, empowering, and supportive training experience tailored specifically for our female players.*

 ## Dates
 Training will be provided from **Saturday 30th** September to **Tuesday 3rd** of October (day of German Unity).